|CLIC Home Page||Officers & Directors||Areas & Towns||Membership||This Page|

 HOW MANY MEMBERS DOES CLIC HAVE?

 CLIC already represents a wide variety of lake people but potentially should have a substantially larger membership.
-As of the end of 2016 we represented more than 230 active CLIC Household Memberships and recognized more than 520 named individuals on our rolls.
+As of the end of 2017 we represented more than 280 active CLIC Household Memberships and counted more than 580 individuals on our membership roll.
 In 2014, the CLIC Board voted to change to a "HOUSEHOLD" membership base as opposed to requesting dues from individual members.
 We don't have a high budget so we can keep the annual required dollar contribution level low at $25.00 per year per household (we now list up to two adults and count all individuals in each member-household ... and we think we provide a good value for that contribution.
 CLIC's policy is never to solicit a higher contribution than the basic amount per household but we do recognize a higher level of contribution ... and many CLICers are very generous.
 We must be doing something right.
-More than 102 individual members have become LIFE MEMBERS by having contributed more than $500.00 per household as a single payment or with five or fewer consecutive contributions of $100.00 or more per year.
+More than 100 individual members have become LIFE MEMBERS by having contributed more than $500.00 per household as a single payment or with five or fewer consecutive contributions of $100.00 or more per year.

 HOW IS CLIC ORGANIZED?

 The association has existed since 1992 and on April 9, 2002 the Chiputneticook Lakes International Conservancy, Inc. was formed (de Facto) and since that date, the corporation has been recognized by the State of Maine as a non-profit corporation.
 On January 31, 2003, the U.S. Internal Revenue Service reconized the corporation as a 501 (c) (3) tax exempt publicly supported corporation which may accept US tax deductible contributions.
+Canadian income taxing regulations allow contributions to CLIC as deductions in most cases.
 CLIC, Inc. is governed by its published Bylaws and a Board of Directors made up of five to fifteen members who have been elected to three year staggered terms by the general membership.
 The Directors elect a slate of Officers at it's annual reorganization meeting in September.

 WHAT IS CLIC'S MISSION AND GOAL?